 All grant forms received will be shared with CVS Cheshire East, an infrastructure organisation for charitable, not for profit organisations or voluntary groups, supporting them to grow and develop the communities they serve.
 CVS Cheshire East are contracted by MTC to support the voluntary sector.
 We have a data sharing agreement with CVSCE in place, so your data will be kept in line with GDPR requirements.
 Grant applications will be scrutinised to ensure they meet the criteria set out in the Grants and Funding Policy.
 Micro Grants will go to the decision makers set out in section 2. small and large grants will be put forward for decision at the Finance Committee.
 Applications which do not meet the criteria will be rejected and returned.
 Where possible we will give feedback on why a grant has been rejected and CVSCE can offer help to support further funding applications.

 The Town Council does not affiliate to any political party and legally cannot provide grant or support to any party-political activity.
+If it is discovered that this has happened as part of the funded activity, we may ask for the grant to be returned.

 The Council does not affiliate to any religious group; however, applications will be considered where there is a clear community wide benefit.